bcowgill/frontend-test/README.md

 The application only includes 1 test.
 We would like you to write tests to prove your changes work, as well as any other tests that you think are required to demonstrate that the components within the application behave as expected.

-The project has been bootstrapped to use Jest as a test runner and Testing Library for testing utilities but feel free to use whatever testing library you are comfortable with (just make sure we can use the command `yarn test` to run the tests).
+DONE The project has been bootstrapped to use Jest as a test runner and Testing Library for testing utilities but feel free to use whatever testing library you are comfortable with (just make sure we can use the command `yarn test` to run the tests).

 Some stretch goals you might want to consider are: